moderateblue/minecraft-smp-discord-bot/README.md

-# minecraft-smp-discord-bot
+# Minecraft SMP Discord bot
-an old discord bot i made a while ago for a minecraft smp
+an old discord bot I made a while ago for a Minecraft SMP (Survival Multiplayer (server))

+yes the name of the SMP is PooSMP